 - Some lecture notes will be available as jupyter notebooks that are accessible and executable via a joint workspace – the EBRAINS Collaboratory of the Human Brain Project.

 This course is open for students and scientists outside the Charité.
 For registration please contact petra.ritter at charite.de

 This course provides basic knowledge on personalized brain network modeling and will include both lectures and tutorials.
-The course will include 120 hours of work, including both contact hours and individual study.
 Required interdisciplinary methods will be introduced.
 A focus will be set on the open-source simulation platform The Virtual Brain

 After completing this course, students will know:

 Basic concepts and methods for personalized brain network modeling and simulation.
 Students will gain theoretical knowledge and subsequently use this knowledge to constructmodels, process multimodal imaging data for creating individualized models, run simulations and use supporting neuroinformatics tool such as collaboratories, pipelines, workflows and data repositories.
 Students will be able to operate the open source neuroinformatics platform The Virtual Brain (TVB).

 The lecture part consists of biweekly virtual teaching using the free tool GoToMeeting.
 In additional to the presentation of theoretical concepts, it comprises several demonstrations of how to operate workflows, simulation engines, high performance computers and collaborative platforms.
 Participants are expected to practice content after class, using their class notes, digital jupyter notebooks, video tutorials and recommended literature, in preparation for the exercises and tutorials.